What is a "bank" and why is it important?

 1. Determine the size of the bank in advance

-- Decide that the loss of this amount is acceptable
+- Decide that the loss of this amount is permissible

 - Make sure it's not a loan, not a loan, not money for food/bills